Quiver grassmannians, quiver varieties and the preprojective algebra: Introduction

 Quivers play a fundamental role in the theory of associative algebras and their representations.
 Gabriel's theorem, which states a precise relationship between indecomposable representations of certain quivers and root systems of associated Lie algebras, indicated that the representation theory of quivers was also intimately connected to the representation theory of Kac-Moody algebras.
 This eventually lead to the Ringel-Hall construction of quantum groups and the quiver variety constructions of Lusztig and Nakajima.

 Fix a quiver (directed graph) $Q=(Q_0,Q_1)$ with vertex set $Q_0$ and arrow set $Q_1$.
 The corresponding path algebra $\C Q$ is the algebra spanned by the set of directed paths, with multiplication given by concatenation.
 There is a natural grading $\C Q = \bigoplus_n (\C Q)_n$ of the path algebra by length of paths.
 Representations of a quiver are equivalent to representations (or modules) of its path algebra.
 Note that $(\C Q)_0$-modules are simply $Q_0$-graded vector spaces, and in particular all $\C Q$-modules are $Q_0$-graded.
-For a $\C Q$-module $V$ and $u \in \N Q_0$, the associated \emph{quiver grassmannian} is the variety $\Gr_Q(u,V)$ of all $\C Q$-submodules of $V$ of graded dimension $u$.
+For a $\C Q$-module $V$ and $u \in \N Q_0$, the associated \emph{quiver grassmannian} is the set $\Gr_Q(u,V)$ of all $\C Q$-submodules of $V$ of graded dimension $u$.
+The {\it nilpotent quiver grassmannian} is the subset $\NGr_Q(u,V)$ of $\Gr_Q(u,V)$ consisting of nilpotent modules.
 These natural objects (or closely related ones) can be found in several places in the literature.
 For instance, they appear in \cite{Cra96,Sch92} in the study of spaces of morphisms of $\C Q$-modules and in \cite{CC06,CK06,DWZ09} in connection with the theory of cluster algebras.
-Geometric properties have also been studied in \cite{CR08,Sza09,Wol09}.
+Geometric properties have been studied in \cite{CR08,Sza09,Wol09} and representation theoretic properties in \cite{Fed10,GLS06,Lus98,Lus00b,Nak03b,Rei08}.